FAQ

 What labour law provisions must be observed when hiring out employees?

-In the case of temporary employment, there are labour law provisions that apply equally to all temporary workers.
-These include provisions on employment contracts, wages, working hours, health, safety and protection against dismissal.
-Compliance with wage and working time legislation is mandatory for every temporary worker.
-Minimum wage and overtime pay apply to every temporary worker.
+In the case of temporary employment, labour law provisions apply that are equally binding for all temporary workers.
+These include regulations on employment contracts, wages, working hours, health, safety and protection against dismissal.
+Compliance with wage and working time legislation is mandatory for all temporary workers.
+The minimum wage and overtime pay also apply without restriction.

 In addition, compliance with workplace safety regulations is of particular importance.
 This includes the provision of a safe working environment and appropriate training for temporary workers.
-Likewise, the employee may not be dismissed before the end of the period stipulated in the employment contract.
+Similarly, an employee may not be dismissed before the end of the period specified in the employment contract.
 The maximum period of employment in one and the same company is 18 months.

 In addition, compliance with laws against discrimination and harassment in the workplace must be ensured.
-Strict compliance with these labour law regulations is crucial for all three parties involved.
+Strict compliance with these labour laws is crucial for all three parties involved.

 What liability issues and risks arise for companies when hiring out employees?

-Companies have legal obligations with regard to labour laws and discrimination regulations.
-Just like the regulations for the protection and safety of employees in the workplace.
-There is a risk of possible accidents or injuries in the workplace.
-There are also financial risks in connection with breaches of contract or incorrect categorisation of employees.
+Companies have legal obligations with regard to labour laws, discrimination regulations and regulations for the protection and safety of employees in the workplace.
+There is a risk of possible accidents or injuries.
+Financial losses can also arise, for example due to breaches of contract or the incorrect categorisation of employees.

 What rights do temporary workers have compared to permanent employees?

 Temporary workers have the right to equal pay compared to permanent employees.
 This means they receive fair compensation for their work.
-Temporary workers have the same right to job security as permanent employees.
-However, they may lack certain benefits and health and safety measures that are afforded to permanent employees.
-Careful consideration of the terms and conditions of employment for agency workers is therefore required.
-To ensure fair treatment and compliance with labour laws.
+They also have the same right to safety in the workplace as permanent employees.
+However, they may be denied certain benefits and health and safety measures that are granted to permanent employees.
+Careful consideration of employment conditions for temporary workers is therefore required to ensure fair treatment and compliance with labour laws.

 How are the assignment duration and working conditions of temporary workers determined?

-The duration of the tasks and the working conditions of the temporary workers are regulated in contracts between the recruitment agency and the employer.
-These contracts specify the duration, all conditions, obligations and benefits of the temporary worker in accordance with the relevant laws.
+The duration of the assignments and the working conditions of the temporary workers are regulated in contracts between the recruitment agency and the employer.
+In accordance with the applicable legal requirements, the assignment duration, conditions, obligations and benefits of the temporary workers are defined in these contracts.

 How is payroll accounting and categorisation of temporary workers carried out?

-The temporary employment agency is responsible for processing the payroll and categorising the employees.
-The temporary employment agency sets the salary on the basis of qualifications, experience and the conditions agreed with the client company.
+The temporary employment agency is responsible for processing payroll and categorising employees.
+The salary is determined by the temporary employment agency on the basis of qualifications, professional experience and the conditions agreed with the client company.

-All payroll administration is carried out by the temporary employment agency.
+The temporary employment agency is also responsible for the entire administration of payroll accounting.
 This includes deductions, supplements and taxes.
-The temporary employment agency ensures compliance with legal requirements to guarantee correct, timely and lawful payment.
+The agency ensures that all legal requirements are met in order to guarantee correct, punctual and lawful payment.

 What hygiene standards and safety regulations apply to temporary workers?

 Industry-specific hygiene standards and safety regulations apply to temporary workers.
-These regulations depend on the respective working environment.
-However, the general guidelines include personal protective equipment (PPE), regular training on safety procedures and accident prevention measures.
+These depend on the specific working environment.
+However, general guidelines include personal protective equipment (PPE), regular training on safety procedures and accident prevention measures.

-Before using temporary workers, the lender and hirer must also clarify who is responsible for providing the employee with personal protective equipment (PPE).
-As a rule, the hirer is responsible for the basic safety equipment.
-The hirer is responsible for specific hazards in the workplace and first aid.
-It is crucial that temporary workers familiarise themselves with the specific regulations of their place of work and strictly adhere to them in order to ensure their health and safety and minimise potential risks.
+Before using temporary workers, the lender and hirer must also clarify who is responsible for providing the PPE.
+As a rule, the hirer provides the basic safety equipment.
+The hirer is responsible for specific workplace hazards and first aid.
+It is crucial that temporary workers familiarise themselves with the regulations of their respective place of work and strictly adhere to them - in order to protect their health and minimise risks.

 What is Equal Pay?
 What legal rights does it give temporary workers?

 In other words, temporary workers are entitled to equal treatment with comparable permanent employees of the company in which they are deployed with regard to the main working conditions.
-Part of this is the right to equal pay.
+A central component of this is the right to equal pay.

 What is the Skilled Labour Immigration Act?

 The Skilled Labour Immigration Act regulates the immigration of qualified workers to Germany.
-It is intended to make it easier for skilled workers from non-EU countries to work in Germany.
-The law is intended to counteract the shortage of skilled labour in certain sectors.
-It regulates the conditions under which foreign skilled labour is permitted to work in Germany.
+It is intended to facilitate access to the German labour market for skilled workers from non-EU countries.
+The law aims to counteract the shortage of skilled labour in certain sectors.
+It defines the conditions under which foreign skilled labour is permitted to work in Germany.

 International employee leasing